idorurez/infinite_scroll/README.md

 ## Thoughts

 * The (simple) object pool was by far the easiest part.
-* Getting the recycled objects to move to the right place during reinitialization took the longest time to think about, but literally 5 minutes to implement using a List data structure to keep track of order.
+* Getting the recycled objects to move to the right place during reinitialization took the longest time to resolve, but literally 5 minutes to implement using a List data structure to keep track of order.